Benjamin Bandoff

 Bandoff's first match was on 20 September 1853, having been matched against Jerry Duggan for £10 a side.
 The battle, which continued for 75 rounds, was interrupted by the approach of darkness, and the match was drawn.
 Bandoff next fought George Sims, and was beaten by him on 8 November 1854 and on 17 May 1858.
 Four years later, however, Bandoff retrieved his reputation as a fighter when he met and defeated Hopkinson after a battle of 28 rounds (9 April 1862).
 This victory was followed by another on 8 September 1863, when Bandoff defeated Australian boxer Frederick "Black Billy" Jackson at Home Circuit after 40 rounds.
 On the same spot he fought 86 rounds with Callaghan; but owing to darkness the match terminated in a draw.
 Bandoff's last appearance in the prize-ring was at Thames Haven on 14 February 1865, when he was beaten by Jack Smith, the "Brighton Doctor," after a contest of 16 rounds.

+He worked as a leather merchant in Brighton, where he died in 1899.

+His grandson was historian Stanley Bindoff.